dalibor/dalibornasevic.com/posts/033-do-it-yourself.md

 date: 2012-01-15 13:59:00 +0100
 author: Dalibor Nasevic
 tags: [DIY, practice, learn, work, ethic]
+summary: "Taking responsibility for your career and doing things for yourself."
 ---

 Do you have an app that you built for yourself?
 Do you have a pet project that you're building yourself?
 Do you prefer building and maintaining your own blog over using a blogging service like Wordpress, Blogger or Posterous?